 The Conservatory is arguably the most popular section of the museum, with exhibits on a wide variety of the world’s natural landscapes.
 Always warm and humid indoors to keep the plants happy, here you’ll find a fern-filled jungle beneath a 93-foot-high glass dome, and a sprawling room full of over 5,000 different types of orchids.

-While the Garden has no dedicated parking lot, street parking is available all over the surrounding area.
+The United States Botanic Garden is located on Maryland Avenue in Southwest DC.
+It is overseen by the United States Congress through the Architect of the Capitol.
+It began operation in 1821, making it the oldest botanic garden in the country.
+Admission is free for all guests, and the site is open every day from 10am to 5pm.
+While the garden has no dedicated parking lot, street parking is available all over the surrounding area.
 The closest Metrorail station is Federal Center, located 3 blocks away and serving the Orange and Blue Lines.